-- 11.1 The process Council will follow when leasing or licensing a new or vacant community facility or commercial building is shown in Figure 1 (page 18). - 11.2 The process Council will follow on expiry of a lease or licence for a community facility or Council building is shown in Figure 2 (page 19). - 11.3 If Council is transferring management of a community facility from a Section 355 committee to a lease or licence it will follow the Path A process set out in Figure 2. - 11.4 The criteria Council will use when making decisions about the following matters are set out in Table 6 below: - a. whether to offer a lease or licence for a new or vacant facility - b. whether to offer a new lease or licence on expiry of an existing lease or licence - c. the lease or licensing pathway to follow.
+- 11.1 The process Council will follow when leasing or licensing a new or vacant community facility or commercial building is shown in Figure 1 (page 18). - 11.2 The process Council will follow on expiry of a Lease or Licence for a community facility or Council building is shown in Figure 2 (page 19). - 11.3 If Council is transferring management of a community facility from a Section 355 committee to a Lease or Licence it will follow the Path A process set out in Figure 2. - 11.4 The criteria Council will use when making decisions about the following matters are set out in Table 6 below: - a. whether to offer a Lease or Licence for a new or vacant facility - b. whether to offer a new Lease or Licence on expiry of an existing Lease or Licence - c. the Lease or Licensing pathway to follow. - 11.5 Where a facility is under a current lease or licence and the current tenant is seeking a renewal of that agreement, Council will set a floor limit where the renewal agreement shall not be less than that currently offered.
+The new fee shall not be less than the previous fee, however the fee will also not increase until the conditions of this policy reach a fee that would result in an increase being applied (i.e., a fee will not be reduced but will be frozen until the terms of this policy result in a fee increase).

-11.5 If a tenant or potential tenant believes any aspect of a lease or licensing processes under this policy has not been undertaken fairly, they should lodge a complaint, which will be managed in accordance with Council's Complaint Handling Policy.
+11.6 If a tenant or potential tenant believes any aspect of a Lease or Licensing processes under this policy have not been undertaken fairly, they should lodge a complaint, which will be managed in accordance with Council's Complaint Handling Policy.

-Table 6 Decision making criteria for leases and licences
+Table 6 Decision making criteria for Leases and Licences